supron54321/com.tinyutils.jsinterop/readme.md

 # About this project

-Tiny JsInterop is a small library which helps with C# <-> JavaScript interoparability in unity engine (Tiny/DOTS runtime and WebGL builds).
+Tiny JsInterop is a small library which helps with C# <-> JavaScript interoperability in unity engine (Tiny/DOTS runtime and WebGL builds).
 Idea is simple.
 Add one attribute and let the system do the job.

 # Example